apify/apify-docs-v2/sources/platform/proxy/residential_proxy/tips_and_tricks.md

 ---

-[Residential](./index.md) proxies and are priced differently (by number of IPs vs traffic used).
+[Residential](./index.md) proxies are less predictable than [datacenter](../datacenter_proxy/index.md) proxies and are priced differently (by number of IPs vs traffic used).
 Because of this, there are some important things to consider before using residential proxy in your solutions.

 ## Control traffic used by automated browsers {#control-traffic-used-by-automated-browsers}